-• Risk management is foreseeing a potential risk in an organization and handling such properly
+- Risk management is foreseeing a potential risk in an organisation and handling such properly.

 The Essence of Nonprofit Risk Management

-Nonprofits help communities in so many ways.
-However, just like any organization, they are prone to certain risks for several reasons.
-One such might be making decisions.
-This can greatly affect the organization positively or negatively.
+Nonprofits, just like any organisation, are prone to certain risks for several reasons.
+One such skill required is making sound decisions.
+This can greatly affect the organisation positively or negatively.

-In this article, we will guide you through what you need to know about risk management in a nonprofit, what it entails, and how you can apply the needed strategies to reduce the level of risks in your organization.
+In this article, we will guide you through what you need to know about risk management in a nonprofit, what it entails, and how you can apply the needed strategies to minimise risks in your organisation.

 What Is Risk Management For Nonprofits?

 According to The Alliance for Nonprofit Management, Nonprofit Risk Management can be defined as “a discipline for dealing with the possibility that some future event will cause harm.
-It provides strategies, techniques, and an approach to recognizing and confronting any threat faced by an organization in fulfilling its mission.”
+It provides strategies, techniques, and an approach to recognising and confronting any threat faced by an organisation in fulfilling its mission.”

-Nonprofit Risk Management is being able to foresee a potential risk to the organization and handle such risk properly.
-This is possible when one has the right strategy.
+Nonprofit Risk Management is being able to foresee a potential risk to the organisation and handle such risk properly.
+This is possible with the right strategy.

 Why Is Nonprofit Risk Management Important?

-Managing risk in your organization is very essential to your nonprofit because of the following:
+Managing risk in your organisation is essential to your nonprofit as:

-1. It helps in understanding the threats and opportunities being faced by the organization.
+- It helps in understanding the threats and opportunities being faced by the organisation.

 Here are some examples of possible risks for nonprofits: